4miit/TrendWise/README.md

-# folder structure of the project
+# Folder structure of  TrendWise

 ```bash